netwrkr95/macsec_eapol_capabilities/ios-xe-pyang-tree-eapol.md

 # Details on the YANG Model Support in IOS-XE for EAPoL Commands

+The content below describes the YANG model description of the relevent EAPoL commands used in certain WAN MACsec deployments.

 ## WAN MACsec EAPoL YANG Model Leaf (view via 'pyang -f tree')